Published May 12, 2024 · Updated Mar 06, 2026

 How do we develop staff to give high‑quality feedback?

 Continuous professional development should equip educators to provide specific, criteria‑aligned, and developmental feedback.
 Workshops on assessment design, calibration sprints with shared samples, and practical sessions on dialogic techniques strengthen consistency and actionability.
-When staff feel supported and confident, the quality of feedback and student learning both improve.
+When staff feel supported and confident, feedback is more consistent across modules and student learning improves.

 What should medical schools do next?